vince15dk/blockchain/README.md

 ```
 Post /localhost:3001/register-and-broadcast-node
 ```
-* Send JSON from POST method with body {"newNodeUrl":"http://localhost:3002~5"}
+* Postman with JSON body {"newNodeUrl":"http://localhost:3002~5"}
-* This will chain all of nodes set in the different port
+* Connection of all servers(nodes) together
 <br/>

 ```
 Post /transaction-broadcast
 ```
-* You can send amount of bitcoin including sender and recipient on any port, on pending state {"amount":1000, sender:"id", recipient:"id"}
+* Postman with JSON body {"amount":1000, sender:"id", recipient:"id"} -- send bitcoin
-* this will notify all nodes of the trasaction (still pending)
+* This automatically adds the transaction(on pending) to all of the nodes

 <br/>
 Browser